ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # Installation instructions
 Start by building the firmware from source, or use the built in STLink to upload the firmware from the build directory to your Nucleo Board.

-This firmware uses an almost unchanged version of the Remora-eth-0.3.0 ethernet component avaialable on the NVEM Remora port found here: https://github.com/scottalford75/Remora-RT1052-cpp/tree/main/LinuxCNC/components/Remora-eth
+This firmware uses the Remora-eth-0.3.0 ethernet component avaialable on the NVEM Remora port found here: https://github.com/scottalford75/Remora-RT1052-cpp/tree/main/LinuxCNC/components/Remora-eth

 From your linuxcnc home folder, copy over the LinuxCNC_Configs/NucleoHat into your own config folder.
 Then move to the Remora-eth component folder.